SopadeGalinha/42-CPP-Modules/README.md

 ## Key Concepts:

-### Object-Oriented Programming (P.O.O.):
+### Object-Oriented Programming (O.O.P):

-Object-Oriented Programming (P.O.O.) is a paradigm that revolves around the concept of "objects," which are instances of classes.
+Object-Oriented Programming (O.O.P) is a paradigm that revolves around the concept of "objects," which are instances of classes.
 It introduces several key principles:

 1. **Classes and Objects:**
    - **Class:** A class is a blueprint or template for creating objects.
 It defines a data structure along with methods (functions) that operate on the data.